Our professional and committed team is here to offer expert legal advice and representation.

 Adrian Cooper, Welfare Benefits and Generalist Caseworker

 Adrian is the longest serving member of staff at the Law Centre.
 Over the years, he has worked in different areas of law, such as employment, immigration and welfare benefits.
-He currently specialises in welfare benefits and runs the Law Centre’s drop in services.
+He currently specialises in welfare benefits.
 Adrian focuses on complex welfare benefits cases to the Upper Tribunal, people from abroad, and over payments.
 He takes a friendly and positive approach to all his work and is highly commended by his clients.
 Prior to joining the Law Centre, Adrian worked at Nucleus Advice Agency.

 Alex Diner, Policy and Press Officer

 Alex works on policy and handles media enquiries for the Law Centre.
-He is a councillor in a different local authority in London, and has previously worked as a Political Adviser in Westminster.
+He has previously been a councillor in a different local authority in London, and has also worked as a Political Adviser in Westminster.
 He volunteered at the Law Centre for almost a year before undertaking this role.

 Angela Danquah, Trainee Solicitor